 Finally, remember that your body usually knows what to do.

 In general, you really don’t have to worry too much about shrinking your uterus after birth.

 It naturally knows what to do.
 But hopefully, some of these tips will help you know what to look for, and how to speed up the process a bit.

-It’s a fantastic program to help moms recovery quickly after birth.
-This has helped me so much with my own problems postpartum!
+*P.S.
+My favorite postpartum rehab program is currently open!
+Make sure to check out the The Postpartum Cure!
+It’s fantastic and helps moms recovery quickly after birth.
+This helped me big time with my own problems after having a baby!
 You’ll love it!